-- Bipolar Disorder
+- Bipolar disorder

-- Personality Disorders
+- Personality disorders

-- Suicidal Ideation
+- Suicidal ideation

-At New Bridge Foundation, individuals have access to various treatment modalities and a specialized program to assist with dual diagnosis issues including, but not limited to:
+At New Bridge Foundation®, individuals have access to various treatment modalities and a specialized program to assist with dual diagnosis issues including, but not limited to:

 - Individual counseling

-- Individualized mental health treatment plan
+- Individualized mental health treatment plans

-- Cognitive behavioral therapy
+- Cognitive-behavioral therapy

-- Co-occurring disorder education and group
+- Co-occurring disorders education and group therapy

 - Consultation with outside providers